epandurski/swaptacular.github.io/_posts/2024-07-04-automated-currency-exchanges.md

-I am happy to announce that after months of hard work, I have successfully implemented a service that [creditors agents](/overview/) can install and run, which can perform automatic exchanges between gazillion of currencies, without needing a "master" reserve currency.
+I am happy to announce that after months of hard work, I have successfully implemented a service that [creditors agents](/overview/) can install and run, which can perform automatic exchanges between gazillion of currencies, without using a "master" reserve currency.

 For quite some time, the [My wallet app]({{
 site.app_demo.creditors_webapp}}) allowed users to set an exchange